A Tight Lower Bound for the Weights of Maximum Weight Matching in Bipartite Graphs: Introduction

 A subset $M \subseteq E$ of edges is a \emph{matching} if no two edges of $M$ share a common vertex.
 A vertex $v \in V$ is said to be \emph{covered} or \emph{matched} by the matching $M$ if it is incident with an edge of $M$; otherwise $v$ is \emph{unmatched}~\cite{bondy82,bondy08}.
 A matching $M$ of $G$ is called a \textit{maximum} (\textit{cardinality}) \textit{matching} if there does not exist any other matching of $G$ with greater cardinality.
 We denote such a matching by $\textit{mm}(G)$.
 The weight of a matching $M$ is defined as $\textit{Wt}(M) = \sum_{e \in M} \textit{Wt}(e)$.
 A matching $M$ of $G$ is a \emph{maximum weight matching}, denoted as $mwm(G)$, if $\textit{Wt}(M) \geq \textit{Wt}(M')$ for every other matching $M'$ of the graph $G$.
 Observe that, if $G$ is an unweighted graph then a $\textit{mwm}(G)$ is a $\textit{mm}(G)$, which we write as $\textit{mwm}(G)=\textit{mm}(G)$ in short and its weight is given by $\textit{Wt}(\textit{mwm}(G))$ $=|\textit{mm}(G)|$.
 Similarly, if $G$ is an undirected and weighted graph with $\textit{Wt}(e) = c$ for all edges $e$ in $G$ and $c$ is a constant then also we have $\textit{mwm}(G)=\textit{mm}(G)$ with weight of the matching as $\textit{Wt}(\textit{mwm}(G))=c*|\textit{mm}(G)|$.

-Maximum Weight Bipartite Matching (MWBM) problem is a well studied problem in combinatorial optimization and algorithmics, and has wide range of applications (see textbooks~\cite{schrijver03,korte07}).
-Several exact, approximate and randomized algorithms have also been proposed for computing maximum weight bipartite matching~\cite{gabow85,fredman87,gabow89,kao02,kao99,das14,duan10,sankowski09}.
+Maximum Weight Bipartite Matching (MWBM) problem is a well-studied problem in combinatorial optimization and algorithmics, and has a wide range of applications (see textbooks~\cite{schrijver03,korte07}).
+Several exact, approximate and randomized algorithms have also been proposed for computing maximum weight bipartite matching~\cite{gabow85,fredman87,gabow89,kao02,das14,duan10,sankowski09}.